-I always found Acumen International very supportive, professional and helpful.
-They pay salary on time and are always ready to sort out any issues that arise.
+I have always found Acumen International very supportive, professional, and helpful.
+They pay salary on time and are always ready to sort out any issues.

 I must admit I truly enjoy my time as an Acumen International employee and feel like they care about me as an individual.
-I have my own dedicated manager that provides me with detailed explanations when it’s needed.
-Payments are always prompt and the entire team does its best to respond to any of my questions.
+I have a dedicated manager that provides me with detailed explanations when it’s needed.
+Payments are always prompt, and the entire team does its best to respond to any of my questions.

 I highly recommend Acumen International to anyone that requires their services.

 Employment Tests to Determine the Correct Employee Status in Slovenia